sagaciouszu/cauldroncord-stuff/rules.md

 **Credits**
 These rules have been based very heavily on Dankpod's Discord server rules <https://github.com/lexd0g/dankcord-stuff> which in turn derived them from /r/iPod's rules, written by <@490609510734364692> and found at discord.gg/ipod, which in turn have been based off the GNU/FSF IRC rules, which can be found at <https://www.gnu.org/server/irc-rules.en.html>.
 It's forks all the way down.

-If you have any issues with these rules, please message <@163638850906882048>.
-He'll defnitely get to it right-quick.

 **Disclaimer**
-Messages and other actions are logged by <@172002275412279296> in this guild.
 By sending a message, changing your nickname, or otherwise interacting in this guild, you consent to this.
-If you want a logged action deleted or more details, please contact a member of <@&836026007244636224>.
+If you want a logged action deleted or more details, please contact a member of <@&890360510506205234>.

 *Last updated 2022-04-21 1:56AM (GMT-5/EST)*